WHERE ANGELS SUFFER

 STET: I think Bob was involved before me.
 Yeah, there were already some leads done.
 Bob is a great man.
 He looks great.
 I haven’t seen him in years.

-Correct me if I’m wrong but Bob never did any shows with you, right?
+Correct me if I’m wrong, but Bob never did any shows with you?

-About the same time he had a band with Frankie called Blackthorne and they did some live shows.
+About the same time, he had a band with Frankie Banali called Blackthorne.
+They did some live shows in Japan at least.

-STET: Yep, and then he was in Paul Stanley’s solo band and that’s how Eric Singer got into the fold and the rest is history.
+STET: Yep, and he was also in Paul Stanley’s solo band, and that’s how Eric Singer got into the fold, and the rest is history.

-How you overall do you like the CRIMSON IDOL album and the whole creating process of it?
+How overall, do you like the CRIMSON IDOL album and the whole creating process of it?

 STET: It was an ongoing SLOWWWWW process….and expensive.
-I highly respect Blackie for putting together such a labor of love but he must have had a big pile of money or something.
+I highly respect Blackie for putting together such a labor of love, but he must have had a big pile of money or something.
 It was a cool record.
-I got to say, it pretty much changed my career.
+I got to say, and it pretty much changed my career.
 That and then pretty much when we went and did Donington, and MTV filmed it.
-By MTV filming it and they replayed the show over and over and over and well it just so happens that I am in the shots just behind Blackie all the time.
-And people would go “who’s that octopus animal behind Blackie?
-What’s going on back there?” (laughs) It kind of changed my career, I swear to god, it did, it did made things better.
+By MTV filming it, and they replayed the show over and over and over, and well, it just so happens that I am in the shots just behind Blackie all the time.
+And people would go, “who’s that octopus animal behind Blackie?
+What’s going on back there?” (laughs) It kind of changed my career.
+I swear to god, it did, it did make things better.
 Considering I had no consideration for anything, I’m lucky that I’ve had a pretty damn good career, you know what I mean?
 I’m such a jackass (laughs)

-The stuff on THE CRIMSON IDOL, how you and Frankie Banali shared the drum parts when you both are credited for that album?
+The stuff on THE CRIMSON IDOL, how you and Frankie Banali shared the drum parts.
+I mean, you both are credited for that album?

 Do you remember which songs you did play on the album?

 STET: I never tried to dissect it.
-I can in and a started with like “Misconceptions” and “I Am One”.
+I can in and started with “Misconceptions” and “I Am One.”
 Then I started replacing stuff.
-Blackie always says that I played on most of it but I think it’s at least a 50/50 split with maybe the lion’s share towards him.
-I fixed a lot of stuff, it’s weird, I re-recorded along with some of his stuff so they could have alternate drums to work with and some of it is a hybrid between us and some of its just him.
+Blackie always says that I played on most of it, but I think it’s at least a 50/50 split with maybe the lion’s share towards him.
+I fixed a lot of stuff.
+It’s weird, I re-recorded it along with some of his stuff so they could have alternate drums to work with, and some of it is a hybrid between us, and some of it’s just him.
 Yeah, and it was weird because Ken Hensley, the keyboard player, was my roommate at that time.
-So when he was going down to the studio to do keyboards, Frankie was down there and he was coming home saying “fuckin’ Blackie” you know.
-He’d be bitching about Blackie and I was like “Is that guy a dick or what?”
+So when he was going down to the studio to do keyboards, Frankie was down there, and he was coming home saying “fuckin’ Blackie” you know.
+He’d be bitching about Blackie, and I was like, “Is that guy a dick or what?”
 He was like, “Ah naw… he’s cool”.
-And before I know it was doing the same thing coming home going “Fuckin’ Blackie” (laughs) and he’d go “ahh-haaa!”
+And before I know, it was doing the same thing coming home going “Fuckin’ Blackie” (laughs), and he’d go “ahh-haaa!”

-How about the next album STILL NOT BLACK ENOUGH?
-Once again you both are credited for the album.
+How about the next album, STILL NOT BLACK ENOUGH?
+Again, you both have credit on the album.

 WORKING WITH LITA FORD

-STET: Oh, well long story short Lita, I was – my friend Danny Stanton called me up and said that Lita was doing a comeback.
+STET: Oh, well, long story short, Lita, I was – my friend Danny Stanton called me up and said that Lita was making a comeback.
 And I said – I’ve just taken a break from, I have left WASP and I was on a little break.
 I just remarried.
-And Danny reached out to me and he said, “Hey, you know, I got something big on the hook.
+And Danny reached out to me, and he said, “Hey, you know, I got something big on the hook.
 It’s a long shot but would you be interested in joining Lita’s band?” and I said, yeah.
 We talked about the money.
 And it was really good.
 It was a really cool situation.
-And long story short I came in.
+And long story short, I came in.
 It was difficult to get everything the way I want to get it and the way I’m used to getting it mainly because her husband was directly involved and just, you know, I love Jin Gillette.
-He’s a great guy, but he was in the fucking – he had his nose in everything and we wouldn’t let us alone to get our business done.
-Hence we never got to prepare in my standards and we went out and I was completely unsatisfied with the presentation.
-And after all of the effort we’ve gone through in the past and wants to go and slay people, I was a little embarrassed in Swedenrock and I decided to cash it in and go my own way after that.
+He’s a great guy, but he was in the fucking – he had his nose in everything, and we wouldn’t let us alone to get our business done.
+Hence we never got to prepare to my standards, and we went out, and I was completely unsatisfied with the presentation.
+And after all of the effort we’ve gone through in the past, he wants to go and slay people.
+I was a little embarrassed in Sweden Rock, and I decided to cash it in and go my own way after that.
 That’s how I got up of those.
-I adore Lita and she’s awesome.
-And now unfortunately she and Jim broke up.
+I adore Lita, and she’s awesome.
+And now, unfortunately, she and Jim broke up.
 And I think she’ll do a lot better because what he was really trying to do is get in her band.
-And when I was in the band he’s like, “Get a microphone and I’ll sing vocals from the side of the stage.”
+And when I was in the band, he’s like, “Get a microphone, and I’ll sing vocals from the side of the stage.”
 I’m like, “No fucking way you’re going that.
 I don’t give a shit.
 We’ll fight again.”
-I have to get to him in the ring with him five times he threw me around like a rag doll.
+I have to get to him in the ring with him five times.
+He threw me around like a rag doll.
 If I’d do it, I’ll get in the ring with you for six fucking times.
 You’re not getting the microphone.
 I don’t give a fuck.
 You know.
-And then when I left at the very next rehearsal he showed up with a wide smile and before he knew it he was out there running around grabbing her tits and sing along and playing his new songs that no one knew.
+And then, when I left at the very next rehearsal, he showed up with a wide smile, and before he knew it, he was out there running around grabbing her tits and sing along and playing his new songs that no one knew.
 And I was like, “Wow, what a fucking cluster fuck.”
 I actually watched the YouTube after I left the band.
 I saw some clips from the festivals which they did after I left.
-And the guy was running around like a jackass and just being disrespectful to Lita I think.
+And the guy was running around like a jackass and just being disrespectful to Lita, I think.
 Again alone, but it wasn’t a situation I could work with.
 And I’m not the type of guy to sit around for that shit.
 You know me well enough.

 How do you like the album, the WICKED WONDERLAND?

 STET: It was all good; it started off being really cool.
 We worked with this producer, a writer guy, Greg Hampton, who was absolutely really amazing.
-When we started it was a beautiful record.
-Then it just got veered Jim’s way and he got a little…all of a sudden his vocals were all over it, and I mean it.
-I listened to one mix, you know they were in LA doing mixes, and they’d do a mix and they’d send it to me, and you know me, I’d go ape-shit with a two page email with “What the fuck is the matter with you guys, are you fucking deaf?”
-But there was one mix they sent me and his vocals were SO out front that the rest of the band sounded like, you remember on Frank Sinatra records (laughter) where there is like this “whaa daa dee de… daa daaa daa daaa” (imitates Sinatra) and then in the back there is this little tiny “dee dee daa daa” (in a small low voice) in the back like that.
-I was like “you have to be fucking kidding me dude!”
+When we started, it was a beautiful record.
+Then it just got veered Jim’s way, and he got a little.
+All of a sudden, his vocals were all over it, and I mean it.
+I listened to one mix, you know they were in LA doing mixes, and they’d do a mix, and they’d send it to me, and you know me, I’d go ape-shit with a two-page email with “What the fuck is the matter with you guys, are you fucking deaf?”
+But there was one mix they sent me.
+His vocals were SO out front that the rest of the band sounded like, you remember on Frank Sinatra records (laughter) where there is like this “whaa daa dee de… daa daaa daa daaa” (imitates Sinatra) and then in the back there is this little tiny “dee daa daa” (in a small low voice) in the back like that.
+I was like, “you have to be fucking kidding me, dude!”
 I went absolutely bullshit.
 I wish people saved those emails.
 I write famous emails.
-So I was just like “Dude, I love you but are you fucking guys deaf here…seriously!?!”
-That was kind of the beginning of the end….and she doesn’t even…I looked on her website and it’s not even listed as a record on her website.
-So I’m like “Do I have to take it off my wall?” because in my studio I have all the CD’s I’ve played on.
-I’ve got like 50-someting of them and I have the Lita CD up there and well I’m like I guess I should take that down cause she won’t acknowledge it, it’s not on her website as a Lita record.
+So I was just like, “Dude, I love you but are you fucking guys deaf here…seriously!?!”
+That was kind of the beginning of the end….and she doesn’t even…I looked on her website, and it’s not even listed as a record on her website.
+So I’m like, “Do I have to take it off my wall?” because I have all the CDs I’ve played on in my studio.
+I’ve got like 50-something of them, and I have the Lita CD up there, and well I’m like,e I guess I should take that down cause she won’t acknowledge me.
+It’s not on her website as a Lita record.
 But you know, to answer your question, I think it was a cool record that just went crazy under the power of a madman.